Can You Develop Vaginismus After Sexual Trauma?

 What Causes Vaginismus?

-While experts are still unsure about the exact cause of vaginismus at this time, there are definite risk factors associated with women who develop vaginismus, including (but not limited to):
+While experts are still unsure about the exact cause of vaginismus at this time, there are definite risk factors associated with women who develop vaginismus.
+These include:

 Sexual trauma or abuse – Experiencing sexual trauma, abuse, or any form of non-consensual sexual activity can have a significant impact on a person's relationship with their body, leading to fear, anxiety, and muscle tension during sexual encounters.